 Students within driving distance are welcome to commute back and forth to residency each day.
-However, most students prefer to stay on or near campus.
-Specific lodging options vary from term to term and will be provided to you upon registration for CO 509.
+However, we find that most students prefer to stay on or near campus.
+Specific lodging options vary from term to term and will be provided to you upon registration for CO509.